-Investing in commercial real estate represents a wide range of investment factors which are unique to each transaction.
-Beyond the financial modeling of the investment returns, how the owner decides how to hire vendors, how to spend due diligence funds, and ultimately how they manage the asset will determine whether any particular property has met their goals.
+Investing in commercial real estate involves a wide range of investment factors which are unique to each transaction.
+Beyond the financial modeling of the investment returns, how the owner decides to hire vendors, spend due diligence funds, and ultimately manage the asset will determine whether any particular property has met their goals.
 The most important factors for any real estate deal are the following:

 - Investor Goals